 The Kai Ken is a member of the medium sized Nihon Ken originating from the Yamanashi Prefecture, originally known as the Kai Province.
-They were recognised as a National Treasure in 1933, and are considered a rare breed even in Japan.
+They were recognised as a natural monument in 1933, and are considered a rare breed even in Japan.

 Kai were originally used in hunting, with the breed having two types: